 Conservationists have recognised the vital role shooters play in managing wetlands at a special workshop held on World Wetlands Day.

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.The British Association for Shooting and Conservation (BASC) attended the workshop to make other delegates aware of the Green Shoots programme, which is an excellent example of how the shooting community is making a big difference for wetlands in the UK.

 BASC head of biodiversity projects, Ian Danby, said: “During the workshop, it was recognised that legal and responsible hunting was an appropriate use of wetlands.”